The Song of the South Pacific: Fiji & the Mamanuca Islands

 South Sea Island

-We arrived on the island with 40 or so other day-trippers and were again welcomed in song before being given a brief overview of the island and the schedule for the day.
-You were free to participate in as many activities as you liked or simply take up residence in a lounge chair for the day.
+We arrive on the island with 40 or so other day-trippers and are again welcomed in song before being given a brief overview of the island and the schedule for the day.

 South Sea Island Fiji Mamanucas